hari-karthig/deployer/README.md

 # Known Issues

-- [ELB's SG won't be destroyed by `make destroy`.
-You've to delete it through AWS console once VPC started destroying],
+- ELB's SG won't be destroyed by `make destroy`.
+You've to delete it through AWS console once VPC started destroying
-- [Not able to view Jenkins login page],
+- Not able to view Jenkins login page
-- [Route53 entries should be added/updated through AWS console]
+- Route53 entries should be added/updated through AWS console